roverwing/RoverWingHardware/docs/features/i2c.rst

 Additional I2C Port
 ====================
 RoverWing has a  port for connecting additional I2C devices.
-This port are connected to the I2C bus of the Feather board and thus are controlled directly by the Feather.
+This port are connected to the I2C bus of the Feather board and thus is controlled directly by the Feather.
 The ports use JST PH4 connectors, with the following pin order:

 * GND (closest to board edge)